redis/redis-doc/topics/replication.md

 Configuration
 ---

 To configure replication is trivial: just add the following line to the slave configuration file:

     slaveof 192.168.1.1 6379

 Of course you need to replace 192.168.1.1 6379 with your master ip address (or hostname) and port.
+Alternatively, you can call the `SLAVEOF` command and the master host will start a sync with the slave.

 Setting a slave to authenticate to a master
 ---

 If your master has a password via `requirepass`, it's trivial to configure the slave to use that password in all sync operations.

 To do it on a running instance, use `redis-cli` and type: